unltdnetworx/ioBroker.energymanager/README.md

 # ioBroker.energymanager
 =================

-This adapter is a ment to read values from the E.ON Energymanager into ioBroker.
-Maybe it could work with the Solarwatt manager, because it should be the same thing with another name.
+This adapter is a ment to read values from devices powered by the kiwigrid network like the E.ON Energymanager into ioBroker.
+Also confirmed is the Solarwatt manager.
+It's possible that there are other devices working with this adapter, maybe innogy or enviam.

-If the Solarwatt manager uses other urls than the E.ON one, it should be easy to adapt.
 Help or hints are welcome.

 ## Steps
 1. Install the adpater